AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 }
 ```

-So here, we move onto the next easiest case, which is testing one single loot item, and we expect "Stone" being always the result.
+We then move onto the next easiest case, which is testing one single loot item, and we expect "Stone" being always the result.

-So running the test, Expecting it fail.
+Running the test, Expecting it fail.

-Now let's move onto trying to do the easiest way to fix it!
+Then let's move onto trying to do the easiest way to fix it!
 And by easiest...
 I meant changing it into if case!

 ```csharp
 public static string RandChoose( List<(int weight, string itemName)> lootTable )